 Viet Nam, along with many countries in Southeast Asia, has been experiencing rapid development and a population in transition.
 While the economy is also steadily improving, the pace has not yet caught up with its population growth rate, leaving a high proportion of households, mostly concentrated in rural areas, in poverty.
 In rural areas, including the Northwest and Central Highland regions where remote mountainous communities are predominant and the fertility remains high, the quality and coverage of maternal and child care is suboptimal, and the maternal and neonatal mortality rate is almost twice as high as the national average [142].
 Fast changing population dynamics, including a high birth rate as well as a rapidly ageing population, creates complicated patterns of infectious diseases and the burdens of both communicable and non-communicable diseases.
 Uncontrolled immigration from neighboring countries adds to the existing issues Viet Nam’s healthcare system must address [143].

-Despite the above-mentioned challenges, Viet Nam achieved some great progress towards the SDG3 targets over the past decade.
+Despite the above-mentioned challenges, Viet Nam achieved some great progress towards the SDG-3 targets over the past decade.
 The country publishes an annual report on their progress towards SDG goals jointly with the UN agencies [144].
 According to the most recent report published in 2018, between 2000 and 2015, Viet Nam’s effort has been focused on reducing the burden of communicable diseases, including HIV/AIDS and Tuberculosis, resulting in significant reductions in incidence and deaths during this period.
 Circa 2018, the UN and interagency partners were implementing 77 key programs across various locations in Viet Nam with the common aim to achieve SDG targets [145].
 These efforts are representative of a campaign over the past decade to reinforce policy and law related to public health and social welfare.
 An observational study compared Viet Nam and China’s public health law coverage and concluded that Viet Nam has a high coverage of public health laws across various areas; these public health laws range from creating social insurance to improving public health [145, 146].
 While the rural-urban disparities in maternal and child health indicators currently remain as a key issue, Viet Nam has been rolling out generally strong neonatal care guidelines across the country [147].
 Health experts widely consider Viet Nam’s focus on law and policy reinforcement as the most effective approach to building a health system with strong resilience and long-term sustainability.

 Viet Nam faces three primary health systems related challenges that complicated its response to COVID-19.
 First, the country generally faces overcrowding in hospitals; according to a recent interview conducted right before COVID, Viet Nam had about 24.5 beds per 10,000 population [139].
-Even prior to COVID-19, this led to bed occupancy rates reaching 120%-160%, especially in the central hospitals of some large cities [140].
+Even prior to COVID-19, this led to bed occupancy rates reaching 120 per cent-160 per cent, especially in the central hospitals of some large cities [140].
 Second, there is an urban-rural health divide, wherein people living in rural settings often have pre-existing comorbidities and limited access to health services [148].
 Third, there is also a shortage of physicians; Viet Nam reported roughly 8 physicians per 10,000 people in 2015 [140].
 These factors raised questions of healthcare capacity during COVID-19, and also highlight why Viet Nam focused so much of its efforts during the pandemic on preventing the spread of disease.